mcraeteisha/code-quiz/README.md

 1. How to add line breaks to HTML pages uses JavaScript.
 2. A better understanding of timers built with JavaScript.
 3. With this project, I feel like JavaScript has become more familiar to me and I have a better understanding of what's happening when I read or think out JavaScript code.
 (Some concepts are still a little tricky for me—especially For Loops..)
 4. I tend to get excited when starting a new project and want to dive in and immediately start putting things on the page.
-But, I've found that stepping away from the computer and writing my code out by hand, and thinking about how a page to function has proven to be the better method of getting work done.
+But, I've found that stepping away from the computer and writing my code out by hand, and thinking about how I want a page to function has proven to be the better method of getting work done.

 ## Future Application Updates